cirruslabs/cirrus-ci-docs/docs/pricing.md

 ## Compute Services

-Configure and connect one or more [compute services](guide/supported-computing-services.md) to Cirrus CI and [pay $10/seat/month](https://github.com/marketplace/cirrus-ci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45OTM=#pricing-and-setup) for orchestrating CI workloads on these compute services.
+Configure and connect one or more [compute services](guide/supported-computing-services.md) and/or [persistent workers](guide/persistent-workers.md) to Cirrus CI for orchestrating CI workloads on them.
+It's free for your public repositories and [costs $10/seat/month](https://github.com/marketplace/cirrus-ci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45OTM=#pricing-and-setup) to use with private repositories.

 **Benefits** of this approach: